 In the closing of the gap between the idea and act, there’s a compression, and I feel majorly delayed.
 Time amplifies and weighs on my psyche (I.e. Weight).
 I’m overwhelmed by fluctuating thoughts (the up and down stories and excuses, etc.) since destructive mind chatter can also dress up as the ‘greatest help’.

 By and large, there’s nothing useful here.
 Please don’t listen, Lee!
-As time closes into the task, any engagement into my background sucks more energy which potentially stops or reduces the flow in my real world.
+As time closes into the task, any engagement into the background sucks more energy which potentially stops or disrupts the flow in your real world.

 So by seeing all of the above play out, this helped release the majority of my unnecessary thinking, allowing smoother outward behaviour change.
 And even though a task may feel foreign and resistful at first, once the physical path gets a start and lifts off (thus, clearing and strengthening my neural pathways), things settle down.